AetherialMist/JavaLearning/chapter-001/lesson-000/README.md

 This starts getting complicated, _really_ complicated, to explain.
 The short version is: packages are the folder structure for compiled code.
 They allow you to define _namespaces_ where your Java code exists, this helps prevent the JVM from being confused with where exactly the code is located.
-We will discuss this more in-depth in a later lesson.
+We will discuss this more in-depth in a later section.

 ![PackageCreated](images/PackageCreated.png)